-In order to safeguard our employee's health and safety, the SS Department is responsible for risk identification, implementation of mitigation procedures and training of employees.
-During orientation sessions in the first week of joining, new employees are provided introductions to such practices which includes highlighting important safety aspects of the various work stations across the hotel.
-The SS Department also conducts periodical trainings and refresher sessions on health and safety using manuals and work instructions.
+The SS Department oversees the identification of risks, implementation of mitigation procedures and training of employees on correct processes.
+New employees are provided orientation introduction on the first week of joining, which includes highlighting safety aspects of their work stations.
+Training and refresher training on health and safety using manuals and work instructions are periodically conducted by SS Department.

-We have zero-tolerance towards accidents and every incident, regardless of whether anyone was injured, or whether the party is an employee, contractor, visitor or guest.
-Any accident/incident will be reported to the SS Manager for further investigation to determine the root cause analysis.
-The report is then submitted to the Hotel General Manager and recommendation for corrective action will be brought up to the Safety Committee for implementation.
+The Group has a zero-tolerance policy on accidents and every incident, regardless of whether anyone was injured, or whether the party is an employee, contractor, visitor or guest, is reported to the SS Manager for investigation on the cause and details of the incident.
+The report is then submitted to the Hotel General Manager.
+Where corrective actions are required, recommendations will be put forth to the Safety Committee.